ospalh/anki-addons/pages/Downloader sites.md

 ### <span id="blacklist">Blacklist</span>

-The download mechanism at Japanesepod can’t really say [“no”](nopagehere.html) in the usual way.
+The download mechanism at JapanesePod can’t really say [“no”](nopagehere.html) in the usual way.
 Instead it sends you an audio clip that tells you “The audio for this clip is currently not available.
 It will be recorded and uploaded shortly.
 Thank you for